shittu05/Tripadvisor-Hotels-Analysis/README.md

 # Tripadvisor-Hotels-Analysis
-## Tools Used
+> ## Tools Used
-Excel -
+- Excel - Initial Exploration of the dataset
-Python - For Data Cleaning and Exploration
+- Python - For Data Wrangling, Data Cleaning and Data Exploration
-Tableau - For Visualization
+- Tableau - For Visualization